 Notes

 *Don’t worry if once you slice your leeks, they don’t measure up to 4 1/2 cups.
 I’ve used as little as 2 cups and the soup was still delicious.
+Watch this video on YouTube to learn how to cut and clean leeks.

 Always be careful blending hot soups.
 The blender lid needs to be vented (cover with a towel, too) so steam can escape.
 Otherwise, use an immersion blender in the pot.